wp-plugins/wp-songbook/readme.txt

 - In menu Songs, go to the Guide, and read some basic information about working with this plugin

 == Changelog ==

+= 1.2.3 =
+-Added warnings and messages to inform if something is wrong -Fixed saving the options

 = 1.2.2 =
 - Language files revision